Rapid diagnostic clinic

 Before referral

-• inflammatory markers, C-reactive protein (CRP) and erythrocyte sedimentation rate (ESR)
+• inflammatory markers, C-reactive protein (CRP) or erythrocyte sedimentation rate (ESR)

 • kidney function blood test